python-adaptive/paper/paper.md

 ](figures/algo.pdf){#fig:algo}

 #### We describe a class of algorithms relying on local criteria for sampling, which allow for easy parallelization and have a low overhead.
-Due to parallelization, the algorithm should be local, meaning that the information updates are only in a region around the newly calculated point.
+To facilitate parallelization, the algorithm should be local, meaning that the information updates are only in a region around the newly calculated point.
 Additionally, the algorithm should also be fast in order to handle many parallel workers that calculate the function and request new points.
 A simple example is greedily optimizing continuity of the sampling by selecting points according to the distance to the largest gaps in the function values, as in Fig. @fig:algo.
-For a one-dimensional function with three points known (its boundary points and a point in the center), the following steps repeat itself:
+For a one-dimensional function with three points known (its boundary points and a point in the center), such a simple algorithm would consist of the following steps:
-(1) keep all points $x$ sorted, where two consecutive points define an interval, (2) calculate the distance for each interval $L_{i, i+1}=\sqrt{(x_{i+1}-x_{i})^{2}+(y_{i+1}-y_{i})^{2}}$, (3) pick a new point $x_\textrm{new}$ in the middle of the largest interval, creating two new intervals around that point, (4) calculate $f(x_\textrm{new})$,
+(1) keep all points $x$ sorted, where two consecutive points define an interval, (2) calculate the distance for each interval $L_{i, i+1}=\sqrt{(x_{i+1}-x_{i})^{2}+(y_{i+1}-y_{i})^{2}}$, (3) pick a new point $x_\textrm{new}$ in the middle of the interval with the largest $L$, creating two new intervals around that point, (4) calculate $f(x_\textrm{new})$,
 (5) repeat the previous steps, without redoing calculations for unchanged intervals.
 In this paper, we describe a class of algorithms that rely on local criteria for sampling, such as in the former example.